Join a Sustained Dialogue Group

 Groups meet to discuss diversity and inclusion issues and to talk about campus, local and national issues.
 During the first few meetings, group members engage in a number of exercises to allow members to get to know one another and feel comfortable talking openly within the group.
 Group members then begin to talk about their campus experiences and ways in which the campus environment can be improved.

 At the end of the academic year, groups present a proposal or series of proposals that they believe will help improve the campus environment.
-Proposals are presented to President Barbara R. Snyder and CWRU vice presidents at the Sustained Dialogue Closing reception.
+Proposals are presented to the university president and vice president at the Sustained Dialogue closing reception.

 Who can join the Sustained Dialogue program?